rsokl/Learning_Python/README.md

 # Python Like You Mean It
 View this content as hosted on [Python Like You Mean It](https://www.pythonlikeyoumeanit.com/)

 This repository contains the source material for the website [Python Like You Mean It](pythonlikeyoumeanit.com).
-The site is written primarily in markdown ~[Jupyter notebooks](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Jupyter_Notebooks.html)~ (which are transformed into html using [nbsphinx](https://nbsphinx.readthedocs.io/en/0.3.4/)).
+The site is written primarily in [Jupytext-markdown](https://jupytext.readthedocs.io/en/latest/formats.html#jupytext-markdown) (which are eventually transformed into html using [nbsphinx](https://nbsphinx.readthedocs.io/en/0.3.4/)).
 A huge perk of this of this is that you simply need to be familiar with Jupyter notebooks and some [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in order to contribute to this project!

 ## Asking Questions
 Please feel free to post questions (or point out mistakes) about the reading by opening a [GitHub issue](https://github.com/rsokl/Learning_Python/issues).
 Someone from the PLYMI team will respond ASAP!
 Refer to [this reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code-and-syntax-highlighting) to see how to include python-codeblocks  in your post.
 This will make it much easier for us to discuss code with each other.